apache/flink-statefun/statefun-docs/docs/getting_started/index.rst

 Learn Concepts Step By Step
 ===========================

-If you prefer to learn concepts step by step, start with our guide to :ref:`main concepts <api-concepts>`.
+If you prefer to learn concepts step by step, start with our guide to :ref:`main concepts <concepts>`.
 It will walk you through all the API's and concepts to build advanced stateful systems.